shupershuff/Diablo2RLoader/README.md

 This script can also be used for folk who have one account and want to track playtime details or simply want to be able to use an interface to launch different single player mods.
 I also have a [Single Player Launcher](https://github.com/shupershuff/D2rSPLoader) for that use case too :)

-## Notes about the Window title rename (SetTextv2.exe)

-The script will generate a file called SetTextv2.exe if it doesn't exist.
-This is used to rename the Game Windows so that you and the script can tell each instance apart.
-To compile the .exe this requires DotNet4.0.
-If you don't have it the script will prompt you to download this from Microsoft.
-~~A Windows Defender exception will also be automatically added for the directory this sits in, as at the time of writing (24.4.2023), Windows Defender considers it to be dodgy.~~ <br>
-~~A submission has since been sent to Microsoft and submission has been cleared :)~~ <br>
-I have since made a new version of SetText so that it can rename Windows based on process ID (instead of looking for any window matching Diablo II) to prevent any issues with folk who launch an instance via Battlenet as well as the script.

-If you have a 3rd Party Anti-Virus product installed and it kicks up a fuss, you may need to manually add an exception to the .\SetText\ folder location.

-Optional: If you want to build the .exe yourself you can do the following.
-1. Browse to the SetText Folder.
-2. In the Address bar (the part that shows the path of the folder you're in), click in this, clear out anything that's in it, type in cmd and press enter.
-3. This will open the command prompt with it set in the path of where you've saved the script.
-4. Next copy and paste the following into CMD:
-	SET var=%cd%
-	"C:\Windows\Microsoft.NET\Framework\v4.0.30319\vbc.exe" /target:winexe /out:"%var%\SetTextv2.exe" "%var%\SetTextv2.bas" /verbose
-5. This should compile SetText.exe.
-This is used to give the Diablo windows a unique name once it's initialized.

-See this site for more information on what this does, this contains the original version and the updated version that I've made: https://stackoverflow.com/questions/39021975/changing-title-of-an-application-when-launching-from-command-prompt/39033389#39033389

 # What's Next #
 You tell me.
 If there's something you want to see added or improved then let me know.
 Future updates may include:<br>
 * Terror Zone audio Alarms.
 Be notified (audibly) when your favourite Terror Zones are starting or coming next hour.